mqnc/pyend/README.md

 ## Disclosure

-If I didn't consider Python to be a great language, I wouldn't invest so much time into this project.
+If I didn't consider Python to be a great language, I wouldn't invest so much time in this project.
 But significant indentation has been an absolute PITA and the urge to do something about it has been bugging me with every paste.
 I finally gave in.